 The study involves the identification of candidate technologies, a multi-stage screening process based on increasingly detailed information, and finally an in-depth review of key technologies relevant to Connecticut.
 The outcome of each step is fully documented in a companion workbook to this report.

-The study is limited to energy efficiency measures only.
+The study is limited to energy efficiency and electrification measures only and does not cover Demand-Reduction only measures or other Distributed Energy Resources.

 Disposition Process

-The study applied a multi-stage process to identify, assess and select a list of candidate technologies of interest to expect Energize CT programs and achieve higher energy efficiency impacts.
+The study applied a multi-stage process to identify, assess and select a list of candidate technologies of interest to expand the CL&M programs and achieve higher energy efficiency impacts.
 Each subsequent step in the process builds and refined information gathered previously, and the key information of each step is documented in the companion workbook in Appendix B.